Brand hits back in 'don't vote' row

 He also called for a "total revolution" in the piece, encouraging young people to abstain from voting, adding "I will never vote and I don't think you should, either."

 Cambridge graduate Webb, who rose to fame with comedy partner David Mitchell, wrote in reply: "I understand your ache for the luminous, for a connection beyond yourself.
 Russell, we all feel like that.
 Some find it in music or literature, some in the wonders of science and others in religion.

 "But it isn't available any more in revolution.
 We tried that again and again, and we know that it ends in death camps, gulags, repression and murder.
 In brief, and I say this with the greatest respect, please read some f***ing Orwell."

-In an interview with the Huffington Post UK in London this evening, Brand responded in kind, joking that Webb could have written a private letter and criticising his "Oxbridge" education.
+In an interview with the Huffington Post UK in London yesterday evening, Brand responded in kind, joking that Webb could have written a private letter and criticising his "Oxbridge" education.